AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 ---

-# Importing and exporting assets to AEM Forms{#importing-and-exporting-assets-to-aem-forms}
+# Importing and exporting assets to AEM Forms {#importing-and-exporting-assets-to-aem-forms}

-You can move adaptive forms and related assets, themes, templates, document fragments, and PDF forms between AEM Forms as a Cloud Service instances.
-You can import and export assets in AEM CRX-package or binary file formats.
-When you export an adaptive form, the referenced template and content policies are not exported, use [Package Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/deploying/overview.html?lang=en#how-rolling-deployments-work) to export such assets.
+You can move adaptive forms and related assets, themes, templates, document fragments, and PDF forms between AEM instances.
+You can import and export assets in CRX-package or binary file formats.

+When you export an adaptive form, the referenced templates and content policies are not exported, use [Package Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/deploying/overview.html?lang=en#how-rolling-deployments-work) to export such assets.

 ## Download or upload Forms &amp; Documents assets {#download-or-upload-forms-amp-documents-assets}